Abheeshta-P/atozdsa/6.sumevenodd/README.md

 ### Output Format

 In a single line, print two space-separated integers: first, the sum of even digits and then the sum of odd digits.

+## Approch

+- used a while loop to go through the each digit in number
+- used modulus operator to get last digit and remove that digit by dividing by 10
+- If the digit is even add that to even sum or else odd sum